Planning on Starting a Business?

 1. What products and services will your business provide?

-Also, you will need to know exactly what the cost of delivering your product or service will be, so that you can work out what price you will need to charge in order to make sufficient profit.
+You will also need to know exactly what the cost of delivering your product or service will be, this will allow you to work out what price you will need to charge in order to make sufficient profit.

 2. Who do you think your main customers will be?